north-star-sharing/north-star-sharing.github.io/docs/index.md

+---
+title: Project Overview
+description: This is the general overview of North Star Sharing
+menu: Overview
+order: 0
+---

 ## Summary

 At North Star Sharing we aim to bring the furthest reaches of the vast riches from outer space